 What would you do?
 What would you take from that experience?
 From his hypothetical trading experience in college Bruce decided, “Why not try it for real?”
 He was 22 years old and opened up a small account at his local brokerage, just like many of us have done at one time or the other.
 No more practice trading!
 It was real dollars and cents time.

-At the end of the year the $5,000 that Bruce had saved from odd jobs had mushroomed into $14,000, all from trend trading.
+At the end of the year the $5,000 that Bruce had saved from odd jobs had mushroomed into $14,000, all from trend trading for a living.
 He figured he had made it big.
 Bruce went and bought a Barcalounger, a 19-inch RCA color TV, and the biggest set of stereo speakers he could find.
 Why not, right?
 Splurging on a big win is something we all like to do.
 However, don’t judge that spending binge just yet, freedom was the real goal.

 While Bruce was crafty in his early trading, almost tripling his initial seed money, he was really crafty in the way he built up his $5,000 nest egg.
 When he was about 15, he started the practice of packing a lunch and taking it to school.
 The cafeteria food wasn’t great, but he could buy a lunch for just 35 cents.
 Bruce would meet other kids in the bathroom daily and auction off his home-style lunch.
 He would then eat the cafeteria lunch and would usually net about $2.
 Nice trade!